AcklenAvenue/competencies/ops/aws/IAM-level2.md

 # IAM Mastery Badge Level 2

 ## Competencies
-- Explain IAM concepts of:
+- Understand IAM concepts of:
    - Policies
    - Users
    - Groups
    - Access Keys
    - Roles
-- Be able to create and an IAM user and setup the CLI
+- Be able to create an IAM user and setup the CLI
 - Be able to create a user and assign roles, policies and groups

 ## Evaluation